bramley/phplist-plugin-recaptcha/README.md

 Requires php version 5.4 or later.

+From version 1.2.0 the plugin requires CommonPlugin to be installed, see https://resources.phplist.com/plugin/common

 At least one of the curl extension, the openssl extension, or the ini setting 'allow_url_fopen' must be enabled.

 You must also create an API key to use reCAPTCHA, then enter the site key and the secret key into the plugin's settings.